 How long does it take to go from decision to deployed automation in these categories?

-Scoped correctly, most workflows above reach a working production system in 8-14 weeks.
-Document extraction systems land at the lower end; integrations with practice management or CRM platforms land at the higher end.
-Timeline is determined by integration complexity and validation requirements, not AI development time.
+Scoped correctly, many workflows above can reach a working production system in roughly 8 to 14 weeks.
+Document extraction systems usually land at the lower end.
+Integrations with practice management, scheduling, or CRM platforms usually land at the higher end.
+Timeline is driven more by integration complexity and validation requirements than by model setup alone.

 What is the realistic project failure rate for AI automation in these categories?